-- The Z_S axis is normal to the launcher interface plane, towards the body of the satellite. - The $Y{\rm S}$ axis points towards a solar panel.
-For ease, the deep space wall is taken as $-Y{\rm S}$. - The X_S axis completes a right-handed orthogonal set.
-It results that +X_S is pointing in the opposite direction to the velocity vector.
+- The ZS axis is normal to the launcher interface plane, towards the body of the satellite. - The $Y_S$ axis points towards a solar panel.
+For ease, the deep space wall is taken as $-Y_S$ . - The $X_S$ axis completes a right-handed orthogonal set.
+It results that $+X_S$ is pointing in the opposite direction to the velocity vector.

-Although this definition deviates from the ESA requirements, it is the version used throughout this document, as it is EADS Astrium that will supply the attitude information of this reference frame with respect to the inertial reference frame.
+Although this definition deviates from the ESA requirements, it is the version used throughout this document, as it is EADS Astrium that supplied the attitude information of this reference frame with respect to the inertial reference frame.
 In the left part of Figure 54 one can see a visualization of the above definition.

 The spacecraft reference frame holds a constant in-flight approximate orientation with respect to the inertial reference frame.
-It will try to control its attitude within certain boundary angles to align with the LNP attitude, which is exactly opposite to the local relative orbital reference frame, the coordinates of the latter being in a different order: (X_S, Y_S, Z_S) versus (R, T, L).
-This is defined as the Z_S axis pointing towards the center of the Earth, while the X_S axis is perpendicular to the Z_S , in the orbital plane and opposite to the velocity vector V. The Y_S then completes the orthagonal set pointing normal to the orbital plane.
-This alignment only holds true when the spacecraft has the ideal LNP attitude, which will never exactly occur in practice, but is the goal of the attitude control subsystem; in practice the attitude of the spacecraft will be misaligned with the local relative orbital reference frame within certain maximum allowed angles.
+It tries to control its attitude within certain boundary angles to align with the LNP attitude, which is exactly opposite to the local relative orbital reference frame, the coordinates of the latter being in a different order: $(X_S, Y_S, Z_S)$ versus (R, T, L).
+This is defined as the $Z_S$ axis pointing towards the center of the Earth, while the $X_S$ axis is perpendicular to the $Z_S$ , in the orbital plane and opposite to the velocity vector V. The $Y_S$ then completes the orthogonal set pointing normal to the orbital plane.
+This alignment only holds true when the spacecraft has the ideal LNP attitude, which never occurs exactly in practice, but is the goal of the attitude control subsystem; in practice the attitude of the spacecraft is misaligned with the local relative orbital reference frame within certain maximum allowed angles.

-The in-flight attitude of the spacecraft reference frame with respect to the inertial reference frame will be constantly measured at certain time instances by the on-board star tracker (STR) system, and defined in unit quaternions $\mathbf{q} = [q_0, q_1, q_2, q_3]$.
+The in-flight attitude of the spacecraft reference frame with respect to the inertial reference frame is constantly measured at certain time instances by the on-board star tracker (STR) system, and defined in unit quaternions $\mathbf{q} = [q_0, q_1, q_2, q_3]$ .
 The STR system makes images in three orthogonal directions using a relatively small field-of-view and compares these to a nearly constant map of the star sky.
 This is used to determine the orientation of the spacecraft.

-The spacecraft alignment cube (SAC) will be aligned with this reference frame, and act as a reference for the integration alignment measurements.
-The SAC will then be the practical implementation and definition of the spacecraft reference frame for the geolocation calculations.
+The spacecraft alignment cube (SAC) is aligned with this reference frame, and acted as a reference for the integration alignment measurements.
+Therefore the SAC is the practical implementation and definition of the spacecraft reference frame for the geolocation calculations.